 With hundreds of other brands and influencers creating content every day, having an irregular schedule might prove to be a big issue for your accounts.
 It is best when you regularly publish during certain days of the week.

 Why don’t we say “5 posts a week” or “10 stories a day”?
 Because that’s not how it works.
 Primarily, you won’t be able to generate that much quality content for a very long time.
 Sooner or later, overposting would make your content team turn into an example of another social media failure.

 All your publications must be well-planned.
 That is why it is best when the content is prepared in advance.
-Depending on your industry, you could publish something 1-3 times a week.
+Depending on your industry, you could publish something 1-to 3 times a week.
 Stories must be posted daily to keep your engagement rates high.

 Of course, if you want to stay afloat, you will have to do more than that.
 Each detail must be well-thought to keep people interested.
 Publishing content will small engagement rates will bury your account, so think of different ways to keep the statistics “alive.”

 6. Always trying to sell

 Yes, CTA’s are good.
 But that’s only when they are used in moderation.
 People will never want to follow an account that always tries to sell a product directly in every post.
 That’s absurd!

 To stop making this error, follow the practices of the top brands in different industries.
 For example, have a look at Photoshop’s Instagram.
 Nearly every post is a creation of customers who used the company’s software.
 Seeing such beautiful images, people are likely to want to create some of their own.
 How?
 They buy the software!